viniciusnmotta/CourseraCleaningData/CodeBook.md

 SignalDerivedTime| Method Used to Derived Signal in Time

 #Variables details
- #Activity ID

-  ranges from 1 to 6
+ Activity ID: ranges from 1 to 6

- #Activity
-  Names of activity
+ Activity - Names of activity
   1. WALKING
   2. WALKING_UPSTAIRS
   3. WALKING_DOWNSTAIRS
   4. SITTING
   5. STANDING
   6. LAYING

-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+Subject ID: ranges from 1 to 30

 #Review criteria